dapr/blog/daprblog/content/posts/2021/autonavi/index.md

 ---
 date: "2021-09-02T07:00:00-07:00"
 title: "How Dapr helped AutoNavi build a new serverless solution"
-linkTitle: "Dapr case study: Autonavi"
+linkTitle: "Dapr case study: AutoNavi"
 author: "Xuexiang Deng, Staff Engineer, AutoNavi Information Ltd."
 type: blog
 ---

 {{< imgproc autonavi-logo.png  Resize "200x" />}}

 AutoNavi is a leading provider of digital map and navigation services in China with over 100 million daily active users.
 AutoNavi started it's Serverless/FaaS (Function as a service) project on April 2020 and after just one year, our solution already exceeds 100,000 queries per second (QPS).
-In this blog I will share how we at Autonavi use Dapr to implement our serverless solution.
+In this blog I will share how we at AutoNavi use Dapr to implement our serverless solution.

 Below are a few of the business use cases that our solution addresses:
 - **Weather in a long route -** When the route distance exceeds a threshold, for example 100kms, weather information is provided along the route.